wend

 go in a specified direction, typically slowly or by an indirect route.

-Currently based between New York and San Francisco, Wendi is a New Inc Y11 member in Creative Science, and a finalist for the 6th VH Award by Hyundai Motor Group.
-Her latest work will premiere at House of Electronic Arts (HeK) during Art Basel and at the Ars Electronica Festival in 2025.
+Currently based between New York and San Francisco, Wendi is a NEW INC Y11 member in Creative Science, and a finalist for the 6th VH Award by Hyundai Motor Group.
+Her latest work---a CGI film on alternative Enlightenment history---will premiere at Art Basel in June 2025.

 CV